Chain of infection

 The hierarchy of controls (HoC) is a system used to help prevent the transmission of infection.
 It details the most to least effective controls.
 You will note that PPE is the last level of control in the hierarchy, used when all other controls have not reduced the risks sufficiently.
 To be effective, PPE must be used correctly which means putting it on and removing it correctly and safely.

-See the Health and Safety Executive’s (HSE) toolkit on management of risk when planning work: the right priorities for additional information.
+See the Health and Safety Executive’s (HSE) toolkit on managing risks and risk assessment at work.

 The HoC principles can be broadly interpreted for care home settings and include: